island-is/island.is/libs/island-ui/theme/README.md

 nx test island-ui-theme
 ```

 This command runs the tests with [Jest](https://jestjs.io), a popular JavaScript testing framework.
-Ensure all required dependencies are installed prior to running the tests.
+Ensure all required dependencies are installed before running the tests.
 ```